 1. The liver is quite toxic due to the intake of too many toxic metals, toxic chemicals, food additives and toxins generated by fermentation or putrefaction of food in the intestines.

 2. The oxidation rate is too sluggish.
 This impairs the liver’s activities, slowing all chemical reactions a little bit.

-Both these can be overcome with nutritional balancing science, and helped a lot with other detoxification procedures such as coffee enemas, which are best.
-Infrared light saunas are also superb to help decongest and detoxify the liver and all the other vital organs.
+Both these can be overcome with nutritional balancing science, and helped a lot with other detoxification procedures such as coffee enemas, near field Infrared light saunas are also excellent to help decongest and detoxify the liver and all the other vital organs.

 1. The cell walls are too rigid and thus less permeable to nutrients, hormones and other vital substances.
 Reasons for this are primarily two: